 So, let us begin.

-1. Sky, with rolled-up paper towel clouds:
+1. Zone 1, with rolled-up paper towel clouds:

-Then, for parts 2 and 3, I’ll do bleeds.
+For Zones 2 and 3, I’ll do bleeds.
 I’ll brush the lower part of the painting with water, and then start layering in the sun set hues very quickly, letting them bleed into one another delicately. . .

 I only got a photo of the first layer, a yellow wash.
 I had to paint this part very quickly, while the paper was still nice and wet, so I didn’t have time to get photos of the whole process.
 But here’s what I did:

 From the bottom up, I brushed on a layer of light yellow and yellow ochre mixed together, then a little light orange, then some light red, and then magenta.
-(I’m using the names of the paints in my Grumbacher paint set — the “light red” looks dark orange to me, and the “magenta” looks like pink when it’s diluted with a lot of water.)
+(I’m using the names of the paints in my beloved Grumbacher paint set — the “light red” looks dark orange to me, and the “magenta” looks like pink when it’s diluted with a lot of water.)

 Now that it’s done, I can assess what I’ve got here